dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 This means more productivity and less cost.

-- Unlike humans, software is consistent.
-This helps scale productivity in quantity while retaining the quality
+- Unlike humans, software is consistent. **This helps scale productivity while retaining the quality.**
-- The company has no people management headaches like motivating, promoting, hiring, attrition, etc.
+- The company has **no people management headaches** like motivating, promoting, hiring, attrition, etc.

 Sure, the software costs more, but it earns even more.
 Based on the cost-profit ratio, it was the right choice for most organizations.
 As organizations switched to software, the ratio of developers to managers became 100:1 from the earlier 5:1.
 Meaning, 19 out of 20 manager positions were eliminated.
 That was a huge saving for the organization.

 ![Saving](/images/verge-extinction-pm/saving1.png)

-(Opportunity: If a company needs new software, then it also needs someone with knowledge to manage it.
-More on this below.)
+> *(Opportunity: If a company needs new software, then it also needs someone with knowledge to manage it.
+More on this below.)*

 Beyond automation, external factors accelerated the change.